1983 Chicago mayoral election

 The Chicago mayoral election of 1983 began with the primary on February 22, 1983, which was followed by the general on April 12, 1983.
-The election saw the election of Chicago's first African-American mayor, Harold Washington.
+The election resulted in the victory of Chicago’s first African American mayor, Harold Washington, over Republican Bernard Epton.

-Incumbent Mayor Jane Byrne, who had served since April 16, 1979, faced a primary challenge from Cook County State's Attorney Richard M. Daley and from U.S. Congressman Harold Washington.
-Washington defeated Byrne and Daley in the Democratic primary in February 1983, winning by nearly 3 points.
+Incumbent Mayor Jane Byrne, who had served since April 16, 1979, faced primary challenges from Cook County State's Attorney Richard M. Daley and U.S. Congressman Harold Washington.
+Despite institutional support and a well-funded campaign, Byrne was weakened by controversies during her tenure.
+Daley, the son of former six-term mayor Richard J. Daley, initially led in polling but struggled to consolidate support.
+Harold Washington emerged as a viable challenger after significant African American voter mobilization and defeated both Byrne and Daley in the Democratic primary by nearly 3 points.
+On the Republican side, state Representative Bernard Epton won the nomination unopposed.